earthlab/abc-classroom/README.md

 The student directory can be distributed to students.
 It includes the questions and code to run the grading steps that students can execute themselves.

+To create a template repository for students use the `nbdistribute` command.
+After running `nbauthor` on all the notebooks you want to include run:
+`nbdistribute student /tmp/student-template` to take the contents of the `student/` directory and create a template repository from it.

 In the autograder directory you will find both the public and private tests, but no notebook.
 The idea is that at a later stage students submit their notebook and it is executed in the autograder directory by some server/robot.